-- We can decide on the "level of confidence" we want; - ${\circ}~$ E.g., we can choose 90%, 99%, etc. rather than 95%. - Just which level of confidence is appropriate depends on the circumstances.
+- We can decide on the "level of confidence" we want; - E.g., we can choose 90%, 99%, etc. rather than 95%. - Just which level of confidence is appropriate depends on the circumstances.
 (More later) - The confidence level is the proportion (expressed as a percentage) of samples for which the procedure results in an interval containing the true parameter.
 (Or approximate proportion, if the procedure is not exact.) - However, a higher level of confidence will produce a wider confidence interval.
-(See demo) - i.e., less certainty in our estimate. - So there is a trade-off between level of confidence and degree of certainty.
+(See demo) - o i.e., less certainty in our estimate. - So there is a trade-off between level of confidence and degree of certainty. - Sometimes the best we can do is a procedure that only gives approximate confidence intervals. - i.e., the sampling distribution can be described only approximately. - o i.e., there is one more source of uncertainty. - o This is the case for the large-sample z-procedure.

-- Sometimes the best we can do is a procedure that only gives approximate confidence intervals. - i.e., the sampling distribution can be described only approximately. - i.e., there is one more source of uncertainty. - ${\circ}$ $\,$ This is the case for the large-sample z-procedure. - If the sampling distribution is not symmetric, we can't expect the confidence interval to be symmetric around the estimate. - In this case, there might be more than one reasonable procedure for calculating the endpoints of the confidence interval. - This is typically the case for variances, odds ratios, and relative risks, which usually have skewed distributions such as F or chi-squared. - There are variations such as "upper confidence limits" or "lower confidence limits" where we are only interested in estimating how large or how small the estimate might be.
+- Note: If the sampling distribution is not symmetric, we can't expect the confidence interval to be symmetric around the estimate. - In this case, there might be more than one reasonable procedure for calculating the endpoints of the confidence interval. - This is typically the case for variances, odds ratios, and relative risks, which usually have sampling distributions that are skewed distributions (e.g., F or chi-squared).